Westbrook, Cheshire

 Westbrook is a ward and suburb in north west Warrington, in the Warrington district, in the ceremonial county of Cheshire, England.
 Within the boundaries of the historic county of Lancashire, it forms part of the civil parish of Burtonwood and Westbrook, to part of which it gives its name.
 The main part of Westbrook was built in the early 1980s.
 There are new estates being developed, the newest (Chapelford) was started in 2001.

 Facilities

 The original estate (area around Westbrook Crescent and Cromwell Avenue) has an out of town shopping area.
 The shopping centre is known as the "Westbrook Centre", and has a large Asda supermarket as well as many smaller specialist stores.
-Westbrook also has a cinema adjacent to the shopping centre.
+Westbrook also has an Odeon cinema adjacent to the shopping centre.

 There are two primary schools in Westbrook, St Phillips C of E Primary School and Old Hall Primary School, the nearest high schools are St. Gregory's Catholic High School and Great Sankey High School.

 There are various pubs in the district.
 There are also playing fields and parkland.
 Sankey Valley Park is also a short distance away.